EEN 531 Microcontrollers (3 Credits)

 EEN 610 Advanced Engineering Mathematics (3 Credits)

 This course covers advanced mathematical tools and techniques for electronics engineering including linear algebra, advanced vector calculus, complex variable theory, ordinary and partial differential equations and integral transform.
 Emphasis will be on using software such as MATLAB and Mathematical for solving engineering problems.

 EEN 614 Neural Networks (3 Credits)

 This course provides a working knowledge of the fundamental theory, design, and applications of Artificial Neural Networks (ANN).
-Topics include the major general architectures: back propagation, competitive learning, counter propagation, etc. Learning rules such as Hebbian, Widrow-Hoff, generalized delta, Kohonen linear and auto associators, etc., are presented.
-Specific architectures such as the Neocognitron, Hopfield-Tank, etc., are included.
+Topics include the major general architectures: back propagation, competitive learning, and counter propagation.
+Learning rules, such as Hebbian, Widrow-Hoff, generalized delta, Kohonen linear and auto associators, are presented.
+Specific architectures, such as the Neocognitron and Hopfield-Tank, are included.
 Hardware implementation is considered.

 EEN 621 Electromagnetic Field Theory (3 Credits)

 This course introduces techniques for solving and analyzing electromagnetic systems.
 Topics include relation of fundamental concepts of electromagnetic field theory and circuit theory, including duality, equivalence principles, reciprocity, and Green's functions; applications of electromagnetic principles to antennas, waveguide discontinuities; and equivalent impedance calculations.